Go Green: FSC certification

-Firstly, it’s important to note that all Gemar balloons are produced using natural rubber latex and organic dyes, using a carbon neutral process.
+Firstly, it’s important to note that all Gemar balloons are produced using natural rubber latex and organic dyes, using a process that saves 29.09 ton of carbon dioxide per ton of balloons.
 No matter which of our balloons you choose they are all biodegradable and we always work to benefit the local communities we are involved with.
 You can choose balloons from any of our ranges and “go green with Gemar.”

 But we didn’t want to stop there!
 We are always striving for better, looking for innovative ways to lead the industry into a brighter future.
 Which is why we developed the FSC®-certified range.

 FSC stands for “Forest Stewardship Council”, an organisation whose mission is to promote environmentally appropriate, socially beneficial and economically viable management of the world’s forests.
 Set up in 1994 the FSC has been working tirelessly ever since, aiming to preserve forests for everyone.
 In fact there are 10 principles and 70 criteria which apply to all FSC®-certified forests, wherever they are in the world.